victorcainam/simple-packagist/README.md

 #### Package

 Retreiveing a package is also very easy.
-Simply use the `package` method and then retrieve the information using the `get` method`.
+Simply use the `package` method and then retrieve the information using the `get` method.

     Packagist::package($vendor, $package)->get();
     Packagist::package('simplesoftwareio', 'simple-qrcode')->get();